-This module allows for the processing of a frequency e-license/authorization.
-It includes a customizable E-Licensing feature where external operator can submit applications for spectrum via an on-line portal.
-The E-licensing Module is well integrated with Spectrum-E©’s BRE Engine.
-The BRE Engine contains the business process rules for the processing of all the data that corresponds to all the business process workflows pertaining to all the radio spectrum services managed by the proposed spectrum management system.
-Includes the controls/validations for each field and each webform included with each business process.
+This module enables the processing of a frequency e-license authorization.
+It includes a customizable e-Licensing feature which allows external operators to submit applications for spectrum licences via an online portal.
+The e-Licensing module integrates with Spectrum-E©’s BRE-engine, which features the business-process rules for processing data for the process workflows.
+These workflows support the radio spectrum services managed by the spectrum management system, including the controls and validations for each field and web-form associated with each business process.

-- SCXML based workflow management and workflow configuration capabilities allowing tailoring of licensing business processes.
+- SCXML-based workflow management and workflow configuration capabilities, enabling the tailoring of licensing business processes

 Combining Automated and manual validations

-The diagram above describes a typical interaction between a business user external to the telecommunications regulator and a government-side end-user.
-The purpose of this interaction is to process a request to authorize an application which can be for spectrum usage, type approval, user registration, etc. The e-Licensing module of Spectrum-E© allows the regulator to leverage a web portal to facilitate and automate this interaction via either a locally hosted implementation, cloud service delivery or hybrid-cloud implementation.
+The diagram above describes a typical interaction between an external business user and a government-side end-user.
+This interaction aims to process an application to authorize a request for spectrum usage, type approval, user registration, etc. The e-Licensing module allows the regulator via a web portal, to facilitate and automate this process either on a locally hosted implementation, cloud service delivery or hybrid-cloud implementation.

 The Spectrum-E© e-Licensing module includes a Business Rule Engine (BRE) with more than 300 business rules relevant to the processing of spectrum management related applications.
-The BRE as well as the system workflows are both highly customizable.
+The BRE and the system workflows are both highly customizable.
 The BRE rules can also be accessed through the Spectrum-E© API.

 two-stage USER REGISTRY

-The first step automatically verifies that the identification numbers match those stored in a separate registry of authenticated companies and individual users.
-This separate registry is connected to Spectrum-E© through a web service.
-It should be noted that a separate user/company registry does not need to be implemented, only that it is common for a national government to have a pre-existing legacy registration system for individuals and companies that wish to do business with that nation’s federal government.
+The first step automatically verifies the identification numbers match those stored a separate registry of authenticated companies and individual users.
+This registry connects to Spectrum-E© through a web service.
+NB. a separate user/company registry does not need to be implemented, only where a national government has a pre-existing legacy registration system for individuals and companies that wish to do business with that nation’s federal government.

-The second step for verifying an external user’s access to the system comes from a validation process internal to the regulator.
-The system analysts in charge of reviewing incoming requests to the system and can choose to deny the incoming requests if they view them as suspicious in any way or if they require further information such as supplemental documentation to verify the identity of the individual.
+The second step to verify an external user’s access to the system via an internal validation process.
+The system analysts charged with reviewing incoming requests can choose to deny the incoming requests if they are deemed suspicious or if they require further information, such as supplemental documentation to verify the identity of the individual.

 the licensing process

-The Spectrum-E© e-Licensing module offers full Create, Read, Update, Delete (CRUD) functionality through web form data entry or electronic upload of an XLSX or CSV file.
+The Spectrum-E© e-Licensing module offers full Create, Read, Update, Delete (CRUD) functionality through web-form data entry or electronic upload of an XLSX or CSV file.
 The system’s BRE is engaged in an automated field validation process to ensure that the information being submitted is free from obvious data entry errors.
-The typical types of requests supported include but are not limited to:
+The typical types of requests supported include:

 • New frequency authorizations